-Employees who enjoy their work and are 100% engaged are what every HR manager and CEO wants.
-And it doesn’t take much to make this happen.
+Employee motivation is critical to employee performance.
+After all, employees who enjoy their work and are 100% engaged are what every HR manager and CEO wants.
+The best part?
+It doesn’t take much to make this happen.
 In this article, we share practical ideas that you can use to keep your employees’ motivation consistently high.

 Employee motivation is an important tool in managing and developing staff and helps increase employees’ performance by providing appropriate incentives.
 For employers, this is about shaping employees’ attitudes and actions to produce a positive effect on their performance.
 Motivation can be extrinsic or intrinsic.